Watching the Six Nations in the Jewellery Quarter

 The JQ Bar and Grill is a modern and stylish bar that serves a wide range of drinks and the finest and freshest Indian delicacies.
 It’s the perfect place to watch the game on the big screen and enjoy a pint of your favourite beer.
 Bring your friends and family along for an evening of fun and good vibes!

-The Red Lion is a traditional pub that has been around for many years.
+The Red Lion is a traditional pub that has been around for many years and thanks to new menus and management in 2023 it’s likely to be here for many more.
 It’s a great place to watch the game and enjoy a pint of ale and offers award-winning food.
 The bar staff are friendly and the atmosphere is always lively.